jeredw/eniac-chess/easm.md

 └────────────────────┘
 ```

-This arrangement is carefully chosen so that the A register and overflows to the N bit, which is actually the accumulator PM digit.
+This arrangement is carefully chosen so that the A register overflows into the N bit, which is actually the accumulator PM digit.
 This makes it easy to implement INC A. To do this, we put P0100000000 on the main bus using the constant transmitter and receive (add) on the register file.
 ```
 # Implementation of INC A. Triggered by {p-op-inc}.